kennyledet/MacDevelopmentSetupGuidelines/README.md

 * **Password Managers**

 	* [ 1Password - Free w/ paid desktop licenses](https://agilebits.com/onepassword) —  [ beautiful and functional cross-platform password management (including iOS), if you’re into that sort of thing ]
-	* [ Lastpass ](https://lastpass.com/misc_download2.php) — [ it works, but less attractively than 1Password ]
+	* [ Lastpass ](https://lastpass.com/misc_download2.php) — [ password manager with apps and extensions for most platforms ]
-		* I’m still using it alongside 1Password for purely legacy reasons, though I do plan on transferring all my logins to *1Password*
+		* > Lastpass works, but less attractively so than 1Password.
+I’m still using it alongside 1Password for purely legacy reasons, though I do plan on transferring all my logins to *1Password*
-		* Also has mobile apps, *but you gotta pay for a premium subscription ($11.99 / year) to use them*
+		* Has mobile apps, **but you gotta pay for a premium subscription ($11.99 / year) to use them**

 <br/>